RosterElf Logo

 Broken shifts (common in community-style rostering)

-- Each portion must still meet the 2-hour minimum engagement rule
+• Each portion must still meet the minimum engagement requirement for the employee type

 Tools with automatic compliance warnings can flag minimum engagement breaches, broken shift spans, and penalty-rate risks before you publish the roster.